-Installation made out of individual works, mixed media, 2019
+Installation based on objects and individual works, mixed media, 2019

 This is particularly evident within the context of modern housing communities and everyday life, largely propagated by the vision of new social values and egalitarianism (especially following the World Wars in Yugoslavia after the liberation from fascism in 1945 or even in the buildings and reliefs of the Red Vienna project in the 1920s).